helpers/handlebars-helpers/README.md

 ***

-_This file was generated on Monday, October 21, 2013._
+_This file was generated on Sunday, November 3, 2013._

 [assemble]: http://assemble.io/ "Assemble: the static site generator for Node.js, Grunt.js and Yeoman."
 [minimatch]: https://github.com/isaacs/minimatch "minimatch"